-NOTE I. - RELATED PARTIES
+20.K - RELATED PARTIES

 The Foundation operates as a separate entity supported by contributions from unrelated donors and income from endowment fund investments.
-Each endowment fund investment is charged a management fee by the Foundation totaling \$289,085 and \$304,354 for the years ended December 31, 2017 and 2016, respectively.
+Each endowment fund investment is charged a management fee by the Foundation totaling \$330,151 and \$289,085 for the years ended December 31, 2018 and 2017, respectively.
 The fees approximate the costs of the administrative services performed by the University on behalf of the Foundation.
 Additional management fees are charged to external entities for administrative services that are provided by the Foundation and are included in unrestricted revenue and support on the statement of activities.

-On July 17, 2017, the Foundation entered into a services agreement with the University in order to develop-and continue fitness and wellness programs provided for the students, faculty, employees and alumni of the University.
+On July 17, 2017, the Foundation entered into a services agreement with the University in order to develop and continue fitness and wellness programs provided for the students, faculty, employees and alumni of the University.
 The services provided include but are not limited to the management of the development and construction of a fitness and wellness center (the "Center") expected to open in 2019.
 Other services to be provided to the University by the Foundation include procuring financing for the development and construction, arranging staffing, licensing, insurance, marketing, security and other services required for the operation of the Center prior to and after opening.
 In return, the Foundation will receive a fee for services.
 In order to facilitate the construction and start-up of the Center, the University paid a one-time up-front service fee of \$4 million during 2017.
 Thereafter, an annual fee defined by the terms of the agreement will be paid on March 1 and September 1 to the Foundation.
-During 2017, the prorated annual fee paid to the Foundation was \$734,000 and is included in revenue and support on the statement of activities.
+The annual fee paid to the Foundation was \$734,000 for 2018 and 2017 and is included in revenues gains and support on the statements of activities.
 The services agreement expires on October 31, 2062.